 1. Choose a subject that excites your audience

 The point of an email course is for your audience to learn something they don’t already know, but care about learning.
-You have to be very deliberate about choosing a subject, just as you would when considering curated content.
+You need to be very deliberate about choosing a subject, just as you would when considering curated content.

 You can start by looking at content that’s performed well on your blog, doing some keyword research, or talk to customers about what their biggest pain points are.
 Many companies repurpose content from their blog or knowledge-bases in their email courses.